jvnicholson/rotatematrix/README.md

 # rotatematrix
-simple javascript implementation of rotating an nxn matrix.
+simple javascript implementation of rotating an nxn matrix 90deg.